 Legal authority for the management & elimination of illicit connections and discharges stems from two state authorities.
 The first is the Michigan National Pollutant Discharge Elimination System (NPDES) permit (MIG60000) which enables local communities to grant themselves the authority to regulate, prohibit, investigate, monitor and enforce illicit connects and discharges.
 The 342 permitted communities have been provided with an ordinance template that addresses each of these requirements that they can tailor to their own situation and then adopt it into their local code.
 Individual permittee legal authority is under a separate document.

 The second legal authority stems from the Michigan Drain Code of 1956, Section 280.423, which grants the Genesee County Drain Commissioner (GCDC) the authority to prohibit illicit discharges.
-This authority applies to all legally established county drains.
-The relevant section from the Michigan Drain Code is attached.
+Section 280.421, which grants removals of obstructions in County Drains.
+And Section 280.424, which provides for the state commissioner of health to petition the Drain Commissioner’s office.
+These authorities applies to all legally established county drains.
+The relevant sections from the Michigan Drain Code is Attachment A.

 The third legal authority is the Genesee County Health Department (GCHD), which governs septic systems only.

 The fourth legal authority stems from PA 283 of 1909, section 19b. which requires a person, partnership, association, corporation or governmental entity to acquire a Permit for work within a county road from its Road Commission.
 Work would include connecting storm water outlets within the Road ROW.
 The relevant section is attached.